BrianS99/Single-Player-Pong/README.md

 # Single Player Pong - Introduction
 This game is entirely in Java, and works just like the classic game of Pong.
-The user uses key inputs to control the paddle to play against a computer, and can pause the game using the SPACE key

 About the Game
 ---